What Is MPW in Chip Tapeout?

 Is MPW only for universities?

-No. MPW is used by universities, fabless companies, design-service teams, research groups and industrial chip developers when prototype silicon is needed before a full production route.
+No. MPW is used by universities, fabless companies, design-service teams, research groups and industrial chip developers when prototype silicon is needed before a dedicated production route.

 Do I need to upload GDS to start an MPW RFQ?